michbur/countR/readmes/manual.md

 ## Data upload

 The data format suitable for upload is the .csv document, where a single column corresponds to a single count.
 Use raw counts instead a pivot table.
 If your document does not have headers, specify it using the "Header" checkbox.
-In this case, countR will automatically name your counts with the index number of a count prefixed by 'C'.
+In this case, countr will automatically name your counts with the index number of a count prefixed by 'C'.

 ## Count data